SHADE’S PAST DOGS

-Che is nearing 11 years old now, and has earned his beautiful silver face.
-We call him the “Silver Fox” and he rules the house over the younger dogs.
-While Che doesn’t have nearly the titles that the other dogs have, he’s been my business partner in my physical lessons, standing in for the distraction dog in BAT sessions.
+Che earned his beautiful silver face and his nickname, the “Silver Fox”, by 11 years old.
+He ruled the house over the younger dogs.
+While Che didn’t have nearly the titles that the other dogs have, he was my business partner in my physical lessons, standing in for the distraction dog in BAT sessions.

 QUANAH aka “Quannie”